 After the puppet show, we had a quick change at the hotel and got ready for our dinner reservations.
 It could get quite hot and hectic visiting the attractions and wandering the Old Quarter in the afternoon.
 Everything seems to slow down in the early evening.
-To me, it was the best time to hop on a cyclo and travel through the streets in the city.
-When I was the cyclo I felt like all the noise was screened out, and I could enjoy the unique Hanoi scenery ran past me at a slow pace.
+To me, it was the best time to hop on a cyclo and travel through the streets of the city.
+When I was on the cyclo I felt like all the noise was screened out, and I could enjoy the unique Hanoi scenery running past me at a slow pace.

 Wear a helmet: If you’re going to brave the traffic, make sure you take proper precautions.
 Always wear a helmet, avoid dangly jewelry and miniskirts and clip your bag to the bike to keep it safe from snatchers.
 Also, see if there is a storage area underneath the seat.

 Generally, the “foodie” experience would be one of the top things to do because the food is never out of style.
 Vietnamese food is delicious and I just want to try it all.

 First thing first, although it spells “Pho”, the well-known Vietnamese noodles are pronounced as “faar~”… or “farr~”, but definitely not “pho”.
 A nice Pho place could probably be found in every corner of the world nowadays, and it is one of my favorite dishes (even my “comfort food” when I was traveling).
 It’s really nice to take a break from the greasy and deep-fried food and have a warm bowl of noodles – the lightness, the warm broth, and the fresh crunchy sprouts and herbs were just the perfect combination that I need.